 Enterprise Architect supports the mining, identification, creation, and use of Patterns at any level.
 Existing architectures can be viewed and diagrams that an architect identifies as being worthy of Pattern status can be saved as a Pattern.
 A description of the Pattern can be included to assist others who are using the Pattern to understand its purpose and how it should be applied.
-Patterns developed by other architects, organizations, industries or groups can be imported into the Resources window.
+Patterns developed by other architects, organizations, industries or groups can be imported into the 'Resources' tab of the Browser window.